n200534/fluentbae/README.md

-# FluentBae 💕
+# BabyAI 💕

-**Your Romantic AI Chat Partner with Emotion Memory**
+**Your Sweet AI Chat Partner with Emotion Memory**

-FluentBae is an intelligent AI companion that remembers everything about you, tracks your emotions, and builds genuine emotional connections.
-It's designed to be a non-cringe romantic AI that learns your preferences, remembers your conversations, and helps you with gift reminders.
+BabyAI is an intelligent AI companion that remembers everything about you, tracks your emotions, and builds genuine emotional connections.
+It's designed to be a sweet and caring AI that learns your preferences, remembers your conversations, and helps you with gift reminders.

 ## ✨ Features